 Affiliations and Expertise

 Department of Applied Chemistry, Univertsity of Johannesburg, South Africa

-International and Inter University Centre for Nanoscience and Nanotechnology, Mahatma Gandhi University, Kerala, India
+Director, International and Inter University Centre for Nanoscience and Nanotechnology, and Director and Chair, School of Pure and Applied Physics, Mahatma Gandhi University, Kottayam, Kerala, India

-Professor, Department of Applied Chemistry, University of Johannesburg, South Africa
+Department of Applied Chemistry, Centre for Nanomaterials Science Research, University of Johannesburg, Johannesburg, South Africa

 Jihuai WU is a Professor of Chemistry and Materials and the Vice-president at Huaqiao University, China.
 He obtained his Master degree in Materials in 1988 at Huaqiao University, China, and obtained his Ph.
 D. degree in Chemistry in 1999 at Fuzhou University, China.
 He then joined the Institute of Materials Physical Chemistry, Huaqiao University in 1988m and was subsequently promoted to Associate Professor in 1994 followed by Professor in 1998.
 He was appointed the director of the Institute in 1998 and the current position of Vice-president in 2004.